 - Shall monitor along with the Board the Company’s policies with respect to risk assessment and risk management, the Company’s major financial risk exposures and the steps management has taken to monitor and control such exposures, it being understood that it is the job of management to assess and manage the Company’s exposure to risk and that the Committee’s responsibility is to exercise oversight with respect to the Company’s guidelines and policies by which risk assessment and risk management are undertaken.

-- Shall monitor along with the Board the Company’s legal environment (including the status of any pending lawsuits or administrative proceedings that would have a significant effect on the Company’s financial statements) and treasury activities (including cash management, hedging and use of new or unusual financial instruments) as well as current issues affecting the retail industry, the effect new tax laws and other regulations may have on the Company and insurance coverage for directors and officers.
+- Shall monitor along with the Board the Company’s legal environment (including the status of any pending lawsuits or administrative proceedings that would have a significant effect on the Company’s financial statements), treasury activities (including cash management, hedging and use of new or unusual financial instruments), cybersecurity risks (including the steps that management has taken to protect against threats to the Company's information systems and security), as well as other current issues affecting the retail industry, the effect new tax laws and other regulations may have on the Company and insurance coverage for directors and officers.

 - Shall review and approve decisions by the Company to enter into swaps and other derivative and hedging transactions, including decisions whether or not to clear swaps transactions that are exempt from exchange-execution and clearance under “end-user exception” regulations promulgated under the Dodd–Frank Wall Street Reform and Consumer Protection Act, and review and discuss with management applicable Company policies governing the Company’s use of swaps subject to such end-user exception.